-Non-Executive Director since 16 October 2023.
+Non-Executive Director since October 2023.

 Ms Sherrie is an experienced executive and director, with a background in chartered accounting and commerce.
 She has diverse industry experience including property, infrastructure, finance, government and the arts.
 Ms Sherrie has served as non-executive director on a number of private, government entity and ASX listed company boards since 2015, including chairing audit and risk committees.
-She is currently on the Board of City of Brisbane Investment Corporation Pty Ltd, Andersens Floor Coverings Pty Ltd, Millovate Pty Ltd and Tonkin Consulting Pty Ltd.
+She is currently on the Board of City of Brisbane Investment Corporation Pty Ltd, Trilogy Funds Management Ltd and Tonkin Consulting Pty Ltd.

-Chair of the Audit Committee since 16 October 2023
+• Chair of the Audit Committee from 16 October 2023